Qrael/chunwacom/readme.md

 ### Usage

-The program is designed to work with multi-touch capable tablet only.
+The program is designed to work with one multi-touch capable tablet only.
+If more than one touch tablets are connected, there is no guarantee which tablet the program will read from.

 For playing, just tap/slide on the tablet.
 Slide up to simulate the IR sensor if you are using touch-bashed IR simulation.
 Raise your hand as if you were playing on the real arcade to simulate the IR sensor if you are using a Leap controller.
 A video demo of how touch controls work is available [here](https://youtu.be/Uknwet_-wWw).
 Use F1, F2, and F3 for test, service, and to insert coin.